 Benimo is an Okinawan purple potato.
 It’s a flavour that, similarly to the shikuwasa, can be found in a bunch of products.
 You’ll find these are common in benimo cakes and in ice-cream.
 There are ice-cream parlours all along the main streets, and the potato ice-cream is pleasant, without tasting too strong.

 Another option is sata andagi, a small doughnut.
-They’re denser than the western style doughnuts, but still tasty.
+They’re more dense than western-style doughnuts, but still tasty.

 These, and other treats, are available from either the hordes of touristy gift shops, or fresh from the small bakery stands dotted around the markets for a more reasonable price.